 There is such a thing as bad SEO when it comes to keywords.

-And is a point is well worth mentioning.
+And is a point that is well worth mentioning.
 Let’s say you have 20 keywords you identify as being great prospects.
-In your article or on your page you essentially make it so you content is pretty much just the keywords loosly strung together in sentences, other than these keywords there no real content.
+In your article or on your page you essentially make it so your content is pretty much just the keywords loosely strung together in sentences, other than these keywords there no real content.

 The keyword process